tin2tin/Music_Stems_Separator/README.md

 A music stems separator for the Blender Video Sequence Editor using Spleeter.

 ## Installation and first run
-Run Blender as administrator before installing the add-on and the first run, since all the python modules needs to be installed.
+Run Blender as administrator before installing the add-on and the first run, since all the python modules need to be installed.
 This can be a bit time-consuming, so grab a coffee.

+Ffmpeg needs to be installed in PATH for it to work.
+On Windows this python script can be run to do it automatically: https://github.com/Crozzers/ffmpeg-installer

 ## Tutorial